TheToriqul/contactify-app/README.md

-# Contactify: Containerized A Full Stack Contact Management Application Build by React Frontend and Python API Backend with Connectivity
+# Contactify: Containerized A Full Stack Contact Management Application Build by React Frontend and Python API (Backend) with Connectivity

-Welcome to my Containerized React Frontend and Python API Backend with Connectivity repository!
-This project demonstrates the containerization of a React frontend application and a Python API backend application using Docker.
+Welcome to my Containerized React Frontend and Python API (Backend) with Connectivity repository!
+This project demonstrates the containerization of a React frontend application and a Python API (Backend) application using Docker.
 The focus here is on containerization using Docker, showcasing connectivity between the two applications.

 ## Overview

-I'm showcasing how I containerize both the React frontend and Python API backend applications using Docker, as well as how to establish connectivity between them.
+I'm showcasing how I containerize both the React frontend and Python API (Backend) applications using Docker, as well as how to establish connectivity between them.

 ### Project Architecture